 In recent years, a growing number of companies have stated that diversity and inclusion in the workplace are their top priority.
 Because the more diverse the workplace is, the more profitable it will be in comparison with less diverse companies.
 Now more than ever, companies don’t simply say that they value diversity, they act on it as well.
 But how do you create a more diverse and inclusive workforce?
-What is inclusive hiring?
+What is inclusive hiring, and what is diversity recruitment?

 Inclusive job descriptions